Bicillin L-A (Benzathine Benzylpenicillin)

 Drug Interactions

-Some medications may interfere with how Bicillin L-A works.
+Certain medications may interact with Bicillin L-A.

-- Tetracyclines (antibiotics like doxycycline and minocycline)
+- Tetracyclines (e.g., doxycycline, minocycline)

 Alcohol & Driving